8.23 Kiddie Train Ride

-After making a paper template of the space for the loop, I began bending flex.
-I'd wanted the loop to be a single piece of flex, but I found it nearly impossible to achieve the right shape in one shot.
-After three tries, I extracted the two best pieces, and joined them together using T Gauge rail joiners.
+Using a paper template of the space for the loop, I began bending flex.
+I'd wanted the loop to be a single piece of flex, but I found it nearly impossible to achieve the right shape in a single shot.
+After three tries, I extracted the two best pieces and joined them together using T Gauge rail joiners.

 Proof of Concept Model